John Halifax, Gentleman (1910 film): Production

 The production and an adaptation of Dinah Maria Mulock Craik's popular novel John Halifax, Gentleman.
 Originally published in 1856, it would be reprinted numerous times and established itself as a "classic" over the passing decades.
 At the time of the film's production Craik's works were very familiar to audiences.
 The writer of the scenario is unknown, but it was most likely Lloyd Lonergan.
 He was an experienced newspaperman employed by The New York Evening World while writing scripts for the Thanhouser productions.
 The film director is unknown, but it may have been Barry O'Neil or Lucius J. Henderson.
 Sometimes the directional credit is given to Theodore Marston.
 The apparent origin of this error is from the American Film-Index 1908–1915.
 Film historian Q. David Bowers consulted one of the co-authors of the book, Gunnar Lundquist, and confirmed that the credit of Marston was in error.
-Theodore Marston worked with Pathé, Kinemacolor, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
+Theodore Marston worked with Pathé, Kinemacolor of America, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
 This error has persisted in several works including The Complete Index to Literary Sources in Film.
 Cameramen employed by the company during this era included Blair Smith, Carl Louis Gregory, and Alfred H. Moses, Jr. though none are specifically credited.
 The role of the cameraman was uncredited in 1910 productions.

 The only known cast credits are for Martin Faust, Frank H. Crane, William Russell and Violet Heming.
 The other cast credits are unknown, but many 1910 Thanhouser productions are fragmentary.
 In late 1910, the Thanhouser company released a list of the important personalities in their films.
 The list included G.W.
 Abbe, Justus D. Barnes, Frank H. Crane, Irene Crane, Marie Eline, Violet Heming, Martin J. Faust, Thomas Fortune, George Middleton, Grace Moore, John W. Noble, Anna Rosemond, Mrs. George Walters.
 Bowers lists this as the first known credit of William Russell, formerly of the Biograph Company.
 Russell would become one of the most important actors of the company until his final departure in 1913.
 It is not the earliest known appearance by Russell, as he is shown in a film still of A Thanksgiving Surprise.